 Teaching students with diabetes

 The increasing prevalence of diabetes in younger people means that as a teacher it is highly likely you will have a student with diabetes in your class at sometime in your career.

-A student with diabetes can do everything their peers do but, because of their diabetes, they may need:
+A student with diabetes can do everything their peers do but, because of their condition, they may need:

 - special consideration

 - extra supervision

 - to eat at additional times, especially with sport

 - special provisions for privacy if testing blood glucose levels and injecting insulin at school is necessary.

 When the school knows that certain students have diabetes, staff (including relief staff) need to know enough about diabetes to ensure the safety of those students (especially in regard to hypoglycaemia and safety in sport).
 Parents/guardians have a responsibility to advise the school of their child’s medical condition and the particular requirements for the management of their child’s diabetes.
 All children with diabetes require a written individual management and action plan.
 Plans should be developed with the school in collaboration with the parents/guardians and doctor.
 This should be attached to the student’s records.